ballerina-platform/module-ballerinax-zoom.scheduler/README.md

 [Zoom](https://www.zoom.com/) is a video communications platform that enables users to schedule, host, and join virtual meetings, webinars, and conferences.

-The `ballerinax/zoom.scheduler` package offers APIs to connect ant interract with [Zoom Scheduler](https://developers.zoom.us/docs/api/scheduler) endpoints. specifically based on Zoom API v2.
+The `ballerinax/zoom.scheduler` package offers APIs to connect and interact with [Zoom Scheduler](https://developers.zoom.us/docs/api/scheduler) endpoints, specifically based on Zoom API v2.

 ## Setup guide